Differentially Private Bilevel Optimization

 \section{Warm up: Privacy can leak from lower to upper level}

-In this section, we provide an illuminating example of privacy breaking in first-order bilevel optimization, which motivates the algorithmic approach presented later in the paper.
-In particular, we exemplify that even when the upper level problem supposedly does not depend on the dataset at all, the bilevel structure can give rise to \emph{hyper}gradients that are non-private.
+In this section, we provide an illuminating example of privacy breaking in first-order BO, which motivates the algorithmic approach presented later in the paper.
+In particular, we exemplify that even when the upper-level problem supposedly does not depend on the dataset at all, the bilevel structure can give rise to \emph{hyper}-gradients that are non-private.